-Uses for salt go beyond that of baking chemistry, food flavor, and food preservation, and has a number of other additional uses…
+Uses for salt go beyond that of food flavor or baking chemistry.
+Salt has a number of other additional uses as well.

 Perk Up Coffee Flavor